tarantool/doc/doc/1.7/reference/configuration/cfg_snapshot_daemon.rst

         }

     will cause the checkpoint daemon to create a new snapshot each hour until it has created ten snapshots.
-After that, it will remove the oldest snapshot (and any associated write-ahead-log files) after creating a new one.
+After that, it will delete the oldest snapshot (and any associated write-ahead-log files) after creating a new one.

     | Type: integer